AlDanial/cloc/README.md

                                --extract-with="\"c:\Program Files\WinZip\WinZip32.exe\" -e -o >FILE<
 ; ."
                              (if WinZip is installed there).
-   --list-file=<file>        Take the list of file and/or directory names to
+   --list-file=FILE          Take the list of file and/or directory names to
-                             process from <file>, which has one file/directory name per line.
+                             process from FILE, which has one file/directory name per line.
 Only exact matches are counted;
                              relative path names will be resolved starting from the directory where cloc is invoked.